notAI-tech/fastDeploy-site/docs/best_practices.md

 nav_order: 4
 ---

-# Some notes about the architecture of fastDeploy
+# Some notes about maximizing inference throughput.
 {: .no_toc }

 ## Table of contents